IMMULITE 2000/2000 XPi TSI Assay

 According to the National Women's Health Information Center, Graves’ disease affects about 2% of women at some time in their lives.

-Laboratory testing is essential to verify the diagnosis, help estimate the severity of, monitoring, and assisting in planning therapy for Graves’ disease patients.
+Laboratory testing is essential to verify diagnosis, help estimate severity, monitor, and assist in planning therapy for Graves’ disease patients.

 To detect thyroid dysfunction, testing may begin with: